YoranBrondsema/yoranbrondsema/content/post/20190610-sharpe-ratio-analysis-of-my-portfolio.md

 The standard benchmark to use is the S&P 500 index.
 However, I also wanted to compare the portfolio to the MSCI World index, because almost half of the portfolio consists of this index.
-The comparison will teach us whether the presence of the other funds in the portfolio are beneficial for its performance.
+The comparison will teach us whether the presence of the other funds in the portfolio benefits its performance.

 The results are in the table below.